 But then the iCloud Drive daemon moves the document while our app isn't running, such as here, it moved it into a new folder.

 The NSURL is now a broken reference and will not resolve to the updated location of our document on disk so we can't really rely on this to store our recents list.

 The correct way to store a recents list is with security scoped bookmarks.

+All right.
 Let's go ahead and launch up our sample code here.

 And we haven't loaded thumbnails yet into our app.

 But for example, if I open the iCloud Drive app using the new Multitasking feature, we can tell that the thumbnails for these documents are actually there, so we just need to load them to display in our app's UI.